Colophon

 Workflow for publishing

-Usually when I want to write something and share as a post, I open my website’s Obsidian setup and create a post using the post_template.md
+Usually when I want to write something and share as a post, I open my website’s Obsidian setup and create a post using the _templates/Post.md template so it automatically makes a post and I can fill in the title and summary if I wanted to.

-After writing and formatting whatever it is I wanted to share, I’ll add the new post file in a commit
+After writing and formatting whatever it is I wanted to share, I’ll add the new post file in a commit and push to my main branch.
+I usually just make the commit name something like New blog post: [title or file name of blog post] to make it simple.

 Tracking things I want to update on my website

-I make use of the Issues Tab of my website’s Github repo to track the things I wanna work on.
 The reason I used this was simply because I found it really cool that Github (or is it just git?) automatically closes issues so long as you remember to mention them in the commit messages pushed to the repo.
 I learned this while contributing to the code of our current Design System at work, while working with my teammate who’s a UX engineer.
 Amaze ✨